apache/rocketmq/docs/en/CLITools.md

  </tr>
  <tr height=57 style='height:43.0pt'>
   <td height=57 class=xl65 width=149 style='height:43.0pt;width:112pt'>-n</td>
-  <td class=xl66 width=159 style='width:119pt'>Declare the service address of the nameServer, and the parameter format is ip:port</td>
+  <td class=xl66 width=159 style='width:119pt'>Declare the service address of the nameServer, and the option format is ip:port</td>
  </tr>
  <tr height=132 style='height:99.0pt'>
   <td height=132 class=xl65 width=149 style='height:99.0pt;width:112pt'>-b</td>
-  <td class=xl66 width=159 style='width:119pt'>The -b parameter declares the specific address of the broker, indicating that the broker, in which the topic is located supports only a single broker and the address format is ip:port.</td>
+  <td class=xl66 width=159 style='width:119pt'>The -b option declares the specific address of the broker, indicating that the broker, in which the topic is located supports only a single broker and the address format is ip:port.</td>
  </tr>
  <tr height=76 style='height:57.0pt'>
   <td height=76 class=xl65 width=149 style='height:57.0pt;width:112pt'>-p</td>
-  <td class=xl66 width=159 style='width:119pt'>The -p parameter is used to specify the read and write permission for the new topic (W=2 | R=4 | WR=6)</td>
+  <td class=xl66 width=159 style='width:119pt'>The -p option is used to specify the read and write permission for the new topic (W=2 | R=4 | WR=6)</td>
  </tr>
  <tr height=207 style='height:155.0pt'>
   <td height=207 class=xl65 width=149 style='height:155.0pt;width:112pt'>-c</td>
-  <td class=xl66 width=159 style='width:119pt'>Used to specify the name of the cluster that represents the cluster in which the topic is located, which can be accessed through the clusterList query, but the -b parameter has a higher priority, and if no -b related configuration is specified, the command is executed on all Broker in the cluster</td>
+  <td class=xl66 width=159 style='width:119pt'>Used to specify the name of the cluster that represents the cluster in which the topic is located, which can be accessed through the clusterList query, but the -b parameter has a higher priority, and if no -b option related configuration is specified, the command is executed on all broker in the cluster</td>
  </tr>
  <tr height=23 style='height:17.0pt'>
   <td rowspan=5 height=199 class=xl68 width=163 style='border-bottom:1.0pt;